 transform Germany into a strong state, no matter the results.
 The industrialists wrote their checks without delay.
 (Kitchen)

-arson.
+who committed arson.
 Whereas some voices claim that the Nazis had organized the fire to implement stricter legislation, most historians agree on the fact that van der Lubbe acted alone.
-Perhaps it was the
+Perhaps

 The new election results of March the 5th could have been used to form a government but were not the outright majority that Hitler sought.
 The National Socialists only obtained 43.9 percent of the popular vote.
 The constitution of the Weimar Republic would have allowed forming a government with another party to reach a majority, but such a compromise seemed unacceptable.
 It was all or none.
 The supporters were disappointed:

 "The ballots were hardly counted when the National Socialists set about the demolition of the republics federal structure.
 A two-pronged attack on local government was launched.
 SA thugs and party activists stormed town halls and local government offices, hoisted swastika flags, and chased terrified officials away."
 (Kitchen, pp.236)

 Hitler reacted with the request for a law that would allow him to rule for the next four years without interference from other German